 - No false pregnancies.
 Some female dogs are prone to this phenomenon, so spaying is the most prudent option for the owner.

 - Increased life expectancy.
 Researchers have found a “huge” difference in life expectancy between spayed and non-spayed animals.
 Spaying – especially in females – is associated with a significantly longer active life, and in the US, females are spayed much more often than males.

 Risks of neutering

 - Neutering is a fairly common operation.
-There are certain risks, but the percentage is not big.
-So, the mortality rate from such operations is below 0.1%.
+There are certain risks, but the percentage is not significant.
+So, the mortality rate from such services is below 0.1%.
 Everything here depends on the age and state of the dog’s health.

 - The results of numerous studies say that spayed animals have some oncological risks.
 There was an increased risk of developing osteosarcoma, hemangiosarcoma, lymphosarcoma, urinary tract cancer, and mast cell tumors.
 Each of these types of cancer has its own breed predispositions.

 - According to some reports, spayed dogs have the risk of orthopedic diseases, such as rupture of the anterior cruciate ligament and hip dysplasia.